How to Hide Formulas in Excel?

 Things to Remember

-- Remember the password carefully otherwise you cannot unprotect the worksheet.
+- Remember the password carefully.
+Otherwise, we cannot unprotect the worksheet.

 - Only the password known person can edit the formulas.

-This has been a guide to Hide Formula in excel.
-Here we discuss how to hide formula in excel using the protection tab to lock the cell along with practical examples.
-You may learn more about excel from the following articles –
+This article has been a guide to Hide Formula in Excel.
+Here, we discuss how to hide formulas in Excel using the “Protection” tab to lock the cell and practical examples.
+You may learn more about Excel from the following articles: –